EG-tech/emulation-resources/README.md

 - [POSE (Palm OS Emulator)](https://palmdb.net/app/palm-emulator) (for Windows)
   - [CloudpilotEmu](https://cloudpilot-emu.github.io/) (POSE ported to a web app via Emscripten)

+#### Android
+- [Android Emulator](https://developer.android.com/studio/run/emulator) (built-in Android device emulator included in downloads for all systems with Android Studio)
+- [Android-x86](https://www.android-x86.org/) (**not an emulator**; but this is a port of the Android operating system to x86 architecture, which allows it to be run as a guest in x86 PC emulators like QEMU or VirtualBox)

 #### Multi-System
 - [Clock Signal](https://github.com/tomharte/CLK) (a variety of common 8- and 16-bit PC systems)
 - [Hercules](http://www.hercules-390.org/) (Mainframe sysytems, including: IBM System/370, ESA/390, z/Architecture)